zahraiqb/gravitysimulator/docs/integrators.md

 The equations of motion cant always be solved analytically for many-body systems

-A better solution is to approximate motion over small time steps using numerical integration methods
+A better solution is to approximate motion over small time steps using numerical integration methods (specifically Euler Methods)

 ## Euler Integration
 simple but unstable for long running gravitational simulations because it doesnt conserve energy well